- Fury Rising

 “Jason, tell your nephew to stop trying to play hero.”
 Shevron shoved Leonard in front of her, holding him by the shoulders.
 “He won’t listen to his mother anymore.”

 Jason stared at Leonard for a moment, then slowly opened his jacket.
 In the glow of the campfire, I could see the oozing wound.
-On someone who was human, it could have easily have put them out of commission, but Jason was still standing.
+On someone who was human, it could easily have put them out of commission, but Jason was still standing.
 Hawk-shifters were fierce.

 “Look at this wound.
 Look close.”
 He grabbed Leonard by the head and forced him close to the angry gash.
 “Take a really good look.”